About Passport Alliance

 Roadmap

-APIS v2.0 is the current canonical publication.
+APIS v2.1 is the current canonical publication.
 Our current focus:

-Canonical specification published with DOI and v1.0 supersession
+Canonical specification published with DOI, v2.0 supersession, and reference proof support

-Realm Issuer onboarding, SDK development, and conformance documentation
+Realm Issuer onboarding, SDK development, profile publication, and public registry growth

 Compliance Alignment